ZhuangLab/storm-analysis/doc/source/parameters.rst

 -----

 * **camera_calibration** - This file contains the sCMOS calibration data for the region of the camera that the movie comes from.
-It consists of 3 numpy arrays, [offset, variance, gain], each of which is the same size as a frame of the movie that is to be analyzed.
+It consists of 4 numpy arrays, [offset, variance, gain, relative QE], each of which is the same size as a frame of the movie that is to be analyzed.
   This can be generated for a camera using camera_calibration.py and (if it needs to be resliced), reslice_calibration.py.